-During the first year of employment, every school bus driver initially employed shall complete a 30 hour basic course of instruction in school bus safety practices approved by the commissioner, which shall include two hours of instruction concerning the special needs of a pupil with a disability.
+During the first year of employment, every school bus driver initially employed shall complete a 30-hour basic course of instruction in school bus safety practices approved by the commissioner.
 Registration is required and classes are limited to 35 attendees.
 Trainings are offered twice a year (Fall and Spring).
-Instruction is provided by certified School Bus Driver Instructors (SBDI) who currently are working in the transportation industry and bring many years of experiences and examples of real life situations.
+Instruction is provided by certified School Bus Driver Instructors (SBDIs) who are currently working in the transportation industry and bring many years of experiences and examples of real life situations.
 This training combines classroom as well as hands-on trainings.
-Upon completion of this required training, attendees receive a “Certificate of School Bus Driver Training” from the University of the State of New York Education Department and Insurance Reductions from the http://www.nydmv.state.ny.us/.
+Upon completion of this required training, attendees receive a “Certificate of School Bus Driver Training” from the University of the State of New York Education Department and Insurance Reductions from the NYS Department of Motor Vehicles.
 Included in this training is the Basic Monitor and Attendant Training.

 10-Hour Basic Monitor and Attendant Training (8 NYCRR 156.3 c5)

 Each school bus monitor or attendant hired after July 1, 2003 must complete within their first year of employment a Basic Course of Instruction for Monitors and Attendants.
 The program is offered independently once a summer.
 Registration is required and classes are limited to 35 attendees.
 Upon completion of this required training, attendees receive a “Certificate of Monitor and Attendant Training” from the University of the State of New York Education Department.